1. What is the African News Innovation Challenge?

 35. If salaries/human resources are a significant component of my project, how do I think about wages?

 Do your research.
-Examine the budgets of organizations or individuals doing projects similar to the one you want to develop.
+Examine the budgets of organisations or individuals doing projects similar to the one you want to develop.

 36. How many entries may I submit?